-Grievances and Appeals Coordinator Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402 If you submit your Grievance by phone or in person, a Member Services representative will write a summary of your Grievance and send you a copy within 48 hours (unless the time limit is waived or extended by mutual written agreement between you, or your authorized Representative, and Coordinated Care).
-This summary serves as both a written record of your Grievance as well as an acknowledgement.
-If you file a written Grievance, the Grievance and Appeal Coordinator will send you a letter within 15 calendar days letting you know that we have received your Grievance and the expected date of resolution.
+Grievances Coordinator Coordinated Care 1145 Broadway, Suite 300 Tacoma, WA 98402 If you submit your Grievance by phone or in person, and a Member Services representative cannot resolve your grievance, the representative will write a summary of your Grievance and send your Grievance to the Grievance Coordinator .
+The Grievance Coordinator will send you a letter within 48 hours of receiving your written Grievance or the Customer Service representative's summary.
+The letter will lett you know that we have received your Grievance and the expected date of resolution.
+This letter serves as both a written record of your Grievance as well as an acknowledgement.